NeighborGoods-LibSoc/neighbor-goods/README.md

-Things organized by user generated tags, by popularity, and by date added Skills categorized by tags with availability indicators Events organized chronologically with resource needs highlighted Requests tracked by status (pending, active, completed)
+Things organized by user generated tags, by popularity, and by date added Skills categorized by tags with availability indicators Events organized chronologically with resource needs highlighted ThingRequests tracked by status (pending, active, completed)

 ## Key User Flows
 ### User Registration & Onboarding